bitgapp/eqMac/README.md

 Idea is to become the ultimate Audio toolbox for macOS (some features might not be open sourced)
 * Expert EQ - Ultimited bands
 * Reverb - Spatial audio enchancement
-* Volume mixer - Apply different
+* Volume mixer - Apply different volume levels per each application
 * Input audio source - Apply effects to any device: guitar, microphone etc.
 * Recorder - save any audio playback (System, Input device, File)
 * File playback and rendering - Apply effects to audio files and instantly render them